Alessandro-Cavaliere/portfolio-app/README.md

 Stay tuned for the launch of the decentralized version. 🔗🚀

 ## 📬 Contact
-Feel free to reach out to me via the contact links on the portfolio if you're interested in collaborating or learning more about my work.
+Feel free to reach out to me via the contact links on the portfolio or via the form at the end of the website if you're interested in collaborating or learning more about my works.

 Thank you for visiting!🙏